LoveYouTenderly/LoveYouTenderly/README.md

 ## __English__
 Contact: loveutenderly@gmail.com

+# "The smartest person that I ever worked with!" -Cheif of the developer of Aerix, 20+ years of experience-

 # 😎 Introduction
 I am a self-taught programming enthusiast.
 I have no CS degree nor a Bootcamp programming experience.
-Yet, I manage to solve problems using programming both as a hobby and work.
+Yet, I managed to solve problems using programming both as a hobby and work.

 # 🐱‍🏍 Skills